martinrichardson123456/GettingAndCleaningData_Week4_ProgrammingAssignment/Codebook.md

 Each variable name can thus be understood.
+The units of measurement are [CAN'T FIND THEM ANYWHERE BUT I DID INTEND TO INCLUDE THEM].
 The full list of quantitative variable names are as follows:

 "Mean of tBodyAcc-mean()-X"